SpaceXpanse/Roadmap/README.md

 ☐ ROD RPC explorer - new version with API
 ☐ Expand ROD support for miners and pools
 ☐ New version of D.A.R.M.A. - AI chatbot to help users delve into our platform
-☐ Prepare all nesessary documents to pitch the potential investors
+☐ Prepare all necessary documents to pitch the potential investors
 ☐ Alpha version of SpaceXpanse Digital Identification /SpeXID/
 ☐ New minor version of SpaceXpanse Metaverse Simulator
 ☐ Alpha version of SpaceXpanse: Metaverse